Subham-Beura/Subham-Beura/README.md

 Web Developer
 -------------

 I am a student at IIIT Bhubaneswar in a BTech course on Computer Engineering .
-I have a passion for devlopement and programing in general.
+I have a passion for devlopement and programming in general.

 * 🌍  I'm based in Bhubaneswar,Odisha,India
 * ✉️  You can contact me at [subhambeura20@gmail.com](mailto:subhambeura20@gmail.com)